 - Based on preliminary Local Area Unemployment Statistics (LAUS) data, the number of employed people in nonmetro areas fell by 4.9 percent from the fourth quarter of 2007 (the beginning of the recession) to the first quarter of 2010.
-Employment fell by 5.0 percent in metro areas. - of 2010 show slight Annualized percent change negative employment 6 changes for both nonmetro and metro areas.
-This is the fourth quarter in a row that the pace of job loss has slowed. - Other surveys suggest -9 actually ment 6 months of 2010.
+Employment fell by 5.0 percent in metro areas. - Preliminary LAUS data Metro and nonmetro employment change, for the first quarter first quarter 2004 to first quarter 2010 of 2010 show slight Annualized percent change negative employment 6 changes for both nonmetro and metro areas.
+This is the 0 fourth quarter in a row that the pace of job loss has slowed.